squid314/.common-config/README.md

 If you don't want a `bashrc.d` script to run, just add a config setting to the common-config's git config.
 For example,

-    git --git-dir=.common-config/.git config --add common-config.bashrc.ssh-agent-share.sh disabled
+    echo 'bashrc.d.ssh-agent-share.sh=disabled' >>~/.bashrc.conf

+If you want the ps1 prompt to only display the user name and not include the hostname, add this config setting:

+    echo 'bashrc.ps1.userhost=useronly' >>~/.bashrc.conf

 ## TODOs

 * add script to copy everything from this repo to the user's home directory and replace any mandatory absolute paths with correct ones
-* change configuration to not rely on the presence of git
+* ~change configuration to not rely on the presence of git~